A-World-Felt/NATHAN-console/README.md

 ## How it began

-The NATHAN console was born from a desire to create something meaningful—for an incredible person: **Nathan Therrien**.
+The NATHAN console was born from a desire to create something meaningful for an incredible person: **Nathan Therrien**.

 I met Nathan in high school.
 He was one of those rare people who naturally brighten the world around them.
 Always smiling, always the first to say hello, to crack a joke, to make everyone around him feel good.
 We shared the same class in our final year, and even then, I was amazed by his radiant energy.